jim-collier/bash-5-ultimate-guide/bash-5-ultimate-guide.md

 - It's obviously a dangerous habit for a "normal" programming language, for a function to deliberately overwrite the input with output - but none of this is "normal".
 Remember the balance we're trying to strike, noted above.
 - More verbose for caller.
 - Necessarily cannot protect caller's scope from the function's side-effects, by invoking in a subshell.
 (But which is slower.)
+- You have to take extreme care to avoid variable name collisions when calling nested functions that all take *nameref* variables at the same argument position, which may be common.
+(This is covered in the naming section of this guide.)

 **Use when**:
 - The output is obviously the same "thing" as the input, and callers would probably just wind up overwriting their own input variable themselves with the function output anyway, with little or no validation.
 (E.g. low-stakes string cleanup.)
 This arguably covers most typical Bash function use-cases.